Travel With Friends

 The trip fee is $100 for members and $140 for non-members (includes a 1-year basic Friends membership).
 Please plan to arrive by 8 a.m. at the Arboretum Visitor Center.
 We plan to return to the Visitor Center at 4 p.m.

 If you have questions about this trip, send an e-mail to Friends Manager Sara Minkoff or phone her at 608.263.7760.

-Fall Migration Cruise: Explore the Wetlands and Wildlife of the Mississippi River by Riverboat November 5 and November 11, 2014
+Fall Migration Cruise: Explore the Wetlands and Wildlife of the Mississippi River by Riverboat November 5, 2014 (Filled) November 11, 2014 (Filled)

-Join the Friends of the Arboretum on November 5 or on November 11 for a unique three-hour expertly narrated riverboat tour of the Upper Mississippi River.
+The November 5, 2014 trip is filled, but you can still join the Friends of the Arboretum on November 11 for a unique three-hour expertly narrated riverboat tour of the Upper Mississippi River.
 We'll explore a variety of wetland habitats including open water, narrow backwaters and side channels along riverside cliffs and floodplain forests.

 With the Upper Mississippi River National Wildlife and Fish Refuge known as one of the most noteworthy bird migration flyways in the world, we expect to see a variety of migrating and resident birds.

 Even though we can expect brisk temperatures, participants will experience amazing close-up views of thousands of elegant tundra swans and hundreds of a wide variety of other waterfowl plus numerous bald eagles and other wildlife.
 The 261-mile refuge is the longest river refuge in the continental US and well known as bird watchers paradise.

 We will board our US Coast Guard-inspected eco-boat, specially designed to navigate otherwise inaccessible waters of the Mississippi, at Lansing, Iowa and explore Pool 9 of the Wildlife Refuge as well as the backwaters and open channel nearby.